Burglary Charges in Philadelphia

 You will probably be held in jail overnight.
 At this stage, do not discuss what happened with the police or claim your innocence.

-• As with most criminal charges, you should not talk to the police or prosecutors without your attorney by your side.
+• As with most criminal charges, you should not talk to the police or prosecutors without your burglary lawyer Philadelphia by your side.
 What you say can be taken out of context and used against you.

-What Your Lawyer Can Do
+What Your Burglary Attorney Can Do

-Your attorney will carefully review every aspect of your case to determine if there is evidence for all you have been accused of.
+Your burglary attorney will carefully review every aspect of your case to determine if there is evidence for all you have been accused of.

-• Your lawyer will make every effort to discredit any evidence not in your favor.
+• Your burglary attorney will make every effort to discredit any evidence not in your favor.

 • Much of what your lawyer can do to help you will depend on the exact circumstances of your case.